StealthLgn/ClassC-language/README.md

 template< typename T:std::vector >
 void some( const T& )
 {
-    //type T is any type, but contains 'std::vector'
+    //type T is any type, but same as 'std::vector'
 }
 void main()
 {